rHermes/hage/README.md

 - Update the readme
   - Up-to-date code examples
   - History section moved down, It's not so interesting.
-- Implement the idea of a maximum size for a message.
 - Produce better examples and tests.
 - Make error handling in reading better.
 - Create benchmarks